jack-ary/react-app/README.md

-# React app for CSC 307
+# React app for CSC 307 - Kubiak

 Helpful Note from the professor: Typically, you use npm run dev while coding your backend, and npm start will be used when you want to run your app in the production environment.